pustotnik/zenmake/docs/buildconf.rst

         not support it.

     includes
-        Include paths are used by the C/C++ compilers for finding headers.
+        Include paths are used by the C/C++/D compilers for finding headers/files.
         Paths should be relative to startdir_ or absolute.
 But last variant is not recommended.